2023 Nigerian Senate elections in Bayelsa State: Bayelsa East

 The Bayelsa East Senatorial District covers the local government areas of Brass, Ogbia, and Nembe.
 The incumbent Biobarakuma Degi (APC), who was elected with 45.7% of the vote in 2019, is seeking re-election.

 Primary elections

 All Progressives Congress

 In the months before the primary, controversy emerged over Degi's re-election campaign; according to opposing community groups and others, the office is meant to be rotated between the district's three local government areas and Degi's renomination would violate this informal zoning agreement.
 Despite the scandal, on May 28, Degi was renominated over former House of Representatives member Sodaguo Festus Omini in a landslide.

 People's Democratic Party

-On the primary date, three candidates contested an indirect primary that ended with former Chief of Staff to the State Government Benson Agadaga winning the nomination after results showed him defeating Jude Amiditor Rex-Ogbuku—former Executive Secretary of the Federal Character Commission—by a 24% margin.
+On the primary date, three candidates contested an indirect primary that ended with former Chief of Staff to the State Government Benson Sunday Agadaga winning the nomination after results showed him defeating Jude Amiditor Rex-Ogbuku—former Executive Secretary of the Federal Character Commission—by a 24% margin.